Share this post on:

 Human relationships are of primary concern, not only on a one-to-one basis but among people collectively.

-People in this group will often behave with almost chameleon ability to preserve relationships—even becoming what others want them to be to provide an atmosphere of harmony.
+People in this group often behave with an almost chameleon ability to preserve relationships—even becoming what others want them to be to provide an atmosphere of harmony.

 They explore and consume new directions, ideas, and concepts dealing with human relationships.